AI experts sharing free tutorials to accelerate your business.

 Output requirements:

-• Organized as a packet with five sections: (1) Plain-English Summary, (2) Triage & Recommended Posture, (3) Draft Response Letter, (4) Attachments Checklist, (5) Deadlines & Next Steps.
+• Organized as a packet with six sections: (1) Plain-English Summary, (2) Triage & Recommended Posture (including OBBBA New-Law flag if applicable), (3) Draft Response Letter, (4) Attachments Checklist, (5) Deadlines & Next Steps (including state-notice overlay row if a state notice), (6) Cross-Skill Handoff Block (list every triggered downstream skill with its specific trigger).

 • All cited authorities must be real and verified; if any cite is uncertain, mark it "[VERIFY]" rather than guessing.